discoverygarden/dgi_migrate/README.md

 ## Usage

+An improved migration import command `migrate:batch-import` is included.
-An example migration that can be used as a starting point is provided.
+An example FOXML migration that can be used as a starting point is provided.
-Animproved migration import command `migrate:batch-import` is included.
+It illustrates the usage of migrate plugins that have been created to facilitate FOXML and large data processesing.
+* `dgi_migrate.process.xml.xpath` is limited to xpath 1.0.

 ## Installation